Cheap winter getaways

 It also offers lantern-lit skiing and snowshoeing on a one-mile loop every Saturday night from Dec.
-27 through Feb.
-21, plus New Year's Eve.
+26 through Feb.
+27, plus New Year's Eve.
 Naturalist Bob Wild offers free guided snowshoe hikes every Saturday.

 November through April.
 In winter, you'll need snowshoes or skis to get to its four year-round yurts, which have wood stoves but no

 Museums in Chicago